andrewblackmon/culture/how-we-work-together.md

 The key to success is learning from the ups and downs.
 We share with one another our struggles, failures, and sacrifices as these are the only way to make us stronger, more compassionate, and grateful at everything we do in life.

+We are fearless, confident and have the ability to problem solve things that we have never done before on our own.
+Whether it's repairing a leaking pipe or figuring out a technical issue.
+When a problem comes up, we don't hire consultants or outside contractors (unless is absolutely necessary) we solve the issue ourselves.
+This helps us to fully understand the problem, learn from it, and ensure it doesn't happen again.

 Strategy

 We view the organization as a living system where we’re all working towards a purpose of building confidence in our customers for life's biggest moments.
 We believe in a sensing and responding approach rather than predicting and controlling method across all departments.
 We have long-term plans, targets, and budgets - but they are felxible.
 Our strategy is to have a clear intent for where we’re going with an outline of guidelines of how we’ll get there.
 We believe that if we plan too much for the future, then we stop paying attention to reality of what is actually happening.
 By making fast iterations, we will progress much faster and smoothly toward our purpose.